JimmyDuong00/docs.ottertech/content/1 Projects/🎯 Azure Sentinel Threat Detection.md

-## Lab Overview
+## Project Overview
 As more organizations move toward the cloud, we can utilize Azure Sentinel to help us detect and present this data to enable organizations to effectively respond and remediate incidents in time.

+This lab takes inspiration from Charles Q's Azure [Cloud Detection Lab]( https://cyberwoxacademy.com/azure-cloud-detection-lab-project/) from Cyberwox Academy.
+All credits to Charles and I appreciate his hard work advancing the profession.

+>Note: There are some differences in steps since I plan to add extra functionality to the project later on (Allow * on ASG, Honeypot VM).

 In this lab, we will:

-1. **Configure and Deploy Azure Resources**: Set up Honeypot Virtual Machine, Log Analytics Workspace, and Microsoft Sentinel.
+1. Setup Lab Infrastructure: Set up a Honeypot Virtual Machine, Log Analytics Workspace, and Microsoft Sentinel.
-3. **Data Connectors**: Connect the VM to Sentinel for analysis.
+2. Create Log Analytics Workspace and Deploy Sentinel**: Connect the VM to Sentinel for analysis.
-5. **Remove Protection** Turn off honeypot firewalls and allow all on Network Security Groups.
+3. Exposing Firewalls Turn off Honeypot VM firewalls and allow all on Network Security Groups.
-6. **Utilize KQL**: Query logs using Kusto Query Language.
+4. KQL Queries: Query logs using Kusto Query Language.
+5. **Generating a Scheduled Task**:  Create a Scheduled task to build data.
-7. **Write Custom Analytic Rules**: Detect specific Microsoft Security Events.
+6. **Write Custom Analytic Rules**: Detect specific Microsoft Security Events.
-## Microsoft Sentinel Lab Network Design & Topology

 ### Part 1: Setup Lab Infrastructure